 Robin Gale-Baker, from Sustainable Macleod, discusses growing various herbs.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, medlar trees, persimmon trees and other fruit trees.
-Also articles on growing techniques, mulch, shade cloth and the emergency kitchen garden.
+She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, medlar trees, passionfruit, persimmon trees and other fruit trees.
+Also articles on codling moth, growing techniques, mulch, shade cloth, the art of watering and the emergency kitchen garden.